Understanding the Autism Spectrum Quotient (AQ)

 Taking the Test

-Comprising 50 statements, the AQ prompts individuals to express their agreement or disagreement with each statement.
-The binary nature of the responses simplifies the process, requiring participants to select the option that best reflects their perspective.
+The AQ consists of 50 statements, prompting individuals to express their agreement or disagreement with each statement.
+The binary response format simplifies the process, requiring participants to choose the option that best reflects their perspective.
+This straightforward approach makes the AQ user-friendly and efficient.

 Scoring and Interpretation